Curriculum for Compulsory Secondary Education (ESO)

 The supervision of textbooks and other curricular materials is the responsibility of the educational authorities and constitutes part of the ordinary process of inspection carried out by each of them on all the elements composing the teaching and learning process.
 In any case, it is necessary to ensure respect for the principles and values contained in the Constitution and the provisions of all regulations in force.

-Families pay for textbooks and school materials.
+Families bear the costs of textbooks and school materials.
 However, the MEFD promotes, within the Sectoral Committee for Education, programmes that facilitate the availability of textbooks at no cost and other curricular materials through a system of loans or grants.
 This Sectoral Committee, through the General Education Commission (support body), agrees on the objective criteria for distribution, as well as the amounts to be transferred in favour of each autonomous community in each budget year.
-Here you can access the agreement and distribution for the year 2023.
+The agreement and the distribution for the year 2024 can be accessed at the following link.

 At the same time, there are a number of regional and local aids for the purchase of textbooks and school materials for students attending publicly-funded schools.